Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The ``ultra-violet catastrophe" of the Chapman--Enskog expansion

-An attempt of this kind of working with the Chapman-Enskog expansion is undertaken in this paper.
-The formalities are known to be rather awkward for the Boltzmann equation, and untill now, exact summations of the Chapman-Enskog expansion are known in a very limited number of cases \cite{Hauge}.
-In this paper, we will concentrate on the Chapman-Enskog method as applied to the well known Grad moment equations \cite{Grad}.
 The use of the Grad equations for our purpose brings, of course, considerable technical simplifications as compared to the case of the Boltzmann equation but it does not make the problem trivial.
-Indeed, the Chapman-Enskog method amounts to a nonlinear recurrence procedure even as applied to the simplest, linearized Grad equations.
-Moreover, as we will see it soon, the Chapman-Enskog expansion for moment systems inherits Bobylev's instability in the low-order approximations.
+Indeed, the Chapman--Enskog method amounts to a nonlinear recurrence procedure even when applied to the simplest, linearized Grad equations.
+Moreover, as we shall see soon, the Chapman--Enskog expansion for moment systems inherits Bobylev's instability in the low-order approximations.
 Still, the advantage of our approach is that many explicit results can be obtained and analyzed.
-In order to summarize, in this paper we consider Grad's moment equations as finitely-coupled kinetic models where the problem of reduced description is meaningful, rather than as models of extended hydrodynamics.
+In order to summarize, in this chapter we consider Grad's moment equations as finitely-coupled kinetic models where the problem of reduced description is meaningful, rather than as models of extended hydrodynamics.
 The latter viewpoint is well known as a microscopic background of the extended irreversible thermodynamics \cite{Mueller,Jou}.

-The outline of this paper is as follows: after an introduction of the Chapman-Enskog procedure for the linearized Grad equations (section \ref{G_intro}), we will open the discussion with two examples (the linearized one- and three-dimensional 10 moment Grad equations) where the Chapman-Enskog series is summed up exactly in a closed form (sections \ref{exact_10_1} and \ref{exact_10_3}).
-These results makes it possible to discuss the features of the Chapman-Enskog solution in the short-wave domain in the frames of the model, and will serve for a purpose of testing various approximate methods thereafter.
-We will see, in particular, that the "smallness" of the Knudsen number $\epsilon$ used to develop the Chapman-Enskog method has no direct meaning in the exact result.
-Also, it will become clear that the finite-order truncations, even provided they are stable, give less opportunities to approximate the solution in a whole, and especially in the short-wave domain.
+The outline of this chapter is as follows: after an introduction of the Chapman--Enskog procedure for the linearized Grad equations (Subsect. \ref{G_intro}), we shall start the discussion with two examples (the linearized one- and three-dimensional 10 moment Grad equations) where the Chapman--Enskog series is summed up exactly in closed form (sections \ref{exact_10_1} and \ref{exact_10_3}).
+These results makes it possible to discuss the features of the Chapman--Enskog solution in the short-wave domain in the framework of the model, and will serve the purpose of testing various approximate methods thereafter.
+We shall see, in particular, that the ``smallness" of the Knudsen number $\epsilon$ used to develop the Chapman--Enskog method has no direct meaning in the exact result.
+Also, it will become clear that finite-order truncations, even provided they are stable, give less opportunities to approximate the solution in a whole, and especially in the short-wave domain.